duhoobo/swarm/README.md

 TODO
 ----

-Make it distributable with setuptools
+* Make it distributable with setuptools
+* Documentations